Sitecore/jss/docs/data/routes/guides/multisite-guide/implementation-patterns/en.md

 ### Microsites under the same domain
 Micro-sites can be separate JSS apps and stay under the same domain.
 In their site definitions, they need to have different virtual paths and different site names.

 You need to ensure that the sc_site parameter is always populated in calls to Layout Service to use this technique.

+> Note: If you are using Sitecore on-prem, an alternative to processing the virtual path in JavaScript data fetching is to process it server-side, in a custom SiteResolver pipeline.
+[Example by Artsem Prashkovich](https://www.brimit.com/blog/how-to-resolve-a-virtual-directory-on-a-jss-sitecore-website)

 **Sharing templates**
 - Disconnected JSS only has a single-app view.
 But there is nothing stopping you from sharing templates and components from Sitecore side.